kaazing/gateway/doc/admin-reference/r_conf_service.md

 #### Notes

 -   The `properties` subelement to used to configure properties that are specific to each service.
--   See also the `property` subelement that you specify in the Property Defaults section of ${the.gateway} configuration file to define property values once and that are then propagated throughout the configuration when ${the.gateway} starts.
-See the [Configure ${gateway.name.long}](p_conf_files.md) topic for more information about configuring the property defaults section of ${the.gateway} configuration file.
+-   See also the `property` subelement that you specify in the Property Defaults section of the Gateway configuration file to define property values once and that are then propagated throughout the configuration when the Gateway starts.
+See the [Configure KAAZING Gateway](p_conf_files.md) topic for more information about configuring the property defaults section of the Gateway configuration file.

 ### <span id="svcacceptopts"></span></a>accept-options and <a name="svcconnectopts"></a>connect-options